naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why was the math book sad?
-It had too many problems.
+Why did the photon check into a hotel?
+Because it was traveling light.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)